SOS for Sciatica Pain: How to Soothe Your Strain Today!

 The intricacies of the sciatic nerve

 The sciatic nerve is the largest in the body.
 It starts in the lower back (lumbar area) and travels down the back of each leg.
-Because it branches into smaller nerves along the way, pressure on the sciatic nerve can cause pain that radiates through different parts of the leg and even into the foot.
+Because it branches into smaller nerves along the way, pressure on the sciatic nerve can cause pain that radiates through the leg and even into the foot.

 Sometimes, the tissues in the pelvis press on the nerve, leading to discomfort.
 Massage therapy can reduce this pressure by loosening tight tissues and calming the surrounding muscles.